PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 ### [Tree Interpreter](https://github.com/andosa/treeinterpreter){:target="_blank"}

-Tree Interpreter (formulated by Andos Saabas) is a ingenius method to understand feature contribution in trees using linear regression representation.
+Tree Interpreter (formulated by Andos Saabas) is an ingenius method to understand feature contribution in trees using linear regression representation.

 Since a forest is nothing but a collection of trees (average of the scores from trees), if we can explain a tree, we can explain a forest.